Plants

 A tall, clump-forming, warm-season perennial grass that grows three to seven feet tall, with finely textured flower panicles, which can be reddish-purple and turn golden in the fall.

-months of the year, typically from early to late summer, and are well-suited to the hot, dry conditions of the Great Plains.
-Many of them grow in a bunch-grass growth form, providing both open ground for wildlife movement and overhead cover.
+Warm-season grasses are essential to prairie ecosystems.
+These grasses thrive in the heat of early to late summer and are highly adapted to the hot, dry climate of the Great Plains.
+Many grow in clumps, providing open spaces for wildlife movement and ample overhead cover.

 Examples of common warm-season grasses on the Dakota Prairie Grasslands include switchgrass (Figure 4), Indiangrass, big bluestem, little bluestem, and blue grama.